valery-judah/leetcode-python/tasks/0169-majority-element/notes.md

 # Interesting or Important Moments

-- it's not even a frequency estimator.
-It returns only candidates.
+- Not a frequency estimator — it returns only a candidate.
-- No guarantee without verification if a majority may not exist.
+- If a majority may not exist, verification is required.
-- **Composition:** online summaries should be **mergeable** (e.g., Boyer–Moore residues or Misra–Gries tables can be combined across shards).
+- Composition: summaries should be mergeable (e.g., combine residues across shards).
-- **When to use:** streams, memory caps, or latency targets that demand constant-time, constant-space updates.
+- Use when streaming, memory-constrained, or latency-sensitive with O(1) updates.

+See also: `docs/interview-framework.md`.